Super-operator structures and no-go theorems for dissipative quantum phase transitions: Spectral bounds for spin-1/2 systems with spontaneous emission

 We again employ the Pauli single-site basis \eqref{eq:B-Pauli}, labeling the elements by $(e,z,x,y)$.
 The field term $-i[\s^x_i,\cdotp]$ only generates transitions $y\leftrightarrow z$ on site $i$.
 The XX interaction term $-i[\s^x_i\s^x_j,\cdotp]$ only generates transitions $e z\leftrightarrow xy$ and $ey\leftrightarrow xz$ (and reflections) on bond $(i,j)$.
 Thus, the number $N_y+N_z$ of $y$ and $z$ sites is conserved under the Hamiltonian.
 This implies that the Liouvillian is lower block-triangular if we choose the identity as the first basis element and order all further basis elements by increasing $N_y+N_z$.

 The first block $\M_0$ on the diagonal is $1\times 1$, giving the zero eigenvalue of the steady state.
-The basis for second block $\M_1$ on the diagonal consists of all product operators with zero $y$ and $z$ sites ($N_y+N_z=0$), excluding the identity.
+The basis for the second block $\M_1$ on the diagonal consists of all product operators with zero $y$ and $z$ sites ($N_y+N_z=0$) and $N_x\geq 1$ $x$ sites.
 As $\M_1$ does not contain any Hamiltonian matrix elements, it is diagonal, giving eigenvalues $-N_x/2$.
-Here, $N_x\geq 1$ is the number of $x$ sites, each contributing with $-1/2$ according to Eq.~\eqref{eq:De-B}.
+Here, each $x$ site contributes with $-1/2$ according to Eq.~\eqref{eq:De-B}.

 The basis for the third block $\M_2$ consists of all product operators that are dynamically connected to the operator with $N_y+N_z=1$ and $N_x=0$.
 The Hamiltonian cannot move the $y/z$ excitation, but sites that are connected to the $y/z$ site through the XX interaction can oscillate between $e$ and $x$ as discussed above.
 The Hermitian component $\M_2^\tH$ only contains $\D^e$ terms and is hence diagonal.
 The largest $\M_2^\tH$ eigenvalue is $-1/2$, corresponding to a single $y$ site.
 With the lattice coordination number $\zeta$, the smallest $\M_2^\tH$ eigenvalue is $-1-\zeta/2$, corresponding to one $z$ site and $\zeta$ connected $x$ sites.
 For small $\zeta$, the exact spectrum of the blocks with $N_y+N_z=1$ can be determined analytically.